Horizontal-Labs/.github/profile/README.md

 * **[synapse-spark](https://github.com/Horizontal-Labs/synapse-spark/wiki)**: Here, we tested and engineered prompts for Large Language Models (LLMs).
 * **[benchmark](https://github.com/Horizontal-Labs/benchmark/wiki)**: Contains the benchmark data used to compare the results of our models.
 * **[prototype-pipeline](https://github.com/Horizontal-Labs/prototype-pipeline/wiki)**: Holds our initial pipeline implementation, which was superseded by a more effective solution.
+* **[argument-mining-db](https://github.com/Horizontal-Labs/argument-mining-db/wiki)**: This repository hosts our MariaDB database.
+Was used for storing our training data.
+* **[graph-visualization](https://github.com/Horizontal-Labs/graph-visualization/wiki)**: Contains testing of graph visualization.

 # Approaches for Argument Mining Language Model